kbroman/academics.wtf/orgs.md

 ---

-- [American Association of University Professors (AAUP)](https://www.aaup.org/), _US organization seeking to advance academic freedom and shared governance, known particularly for efforts to establish higher education policies (such as of tenure and of hiring processes for university leaders) and investigations of university malfiesance._
+- [American Association of University Professors (AAUP)](https://www.aaup.org/), _US organization advocating for academic freedom and shared governance, establishing higher education policies (such as of tenure and of hiring processes for university leaders) and investigating university malfeasance._

 - [American Federation of Teachers (AFT)](https://www.aft.org),
   _US union of teachers, affiliated with the